TFKls/sio2-contest-template/_templates/README.md

 source and destination) and recursively moves the contents of one into the other.
 The procedure is described as follows:

 - For each non-hidden file `$source/$file`, move the file into `$destination/$file`, if the destination location is not already a file or directory.
 Otherwise exit with an error.
+- For each hidden file `$source/$file`, delete it.
-- For each non-hidden directory `$source/$dir`, create the directory `$destination/$dir`, and call the merging procedure recursively on `$source/$dir` and `$destination/$dir`.
+- For each directory `$source/$dir` (possibly hidden), create the directory `$destination/$dir`, and call the merging procedure recursively on `$source/$dir` and `$destination/$dir`.
 If the destination directory already exists, do not fail and call recursively on the existing directory.
 If the destination location is a file, exist with an error.
 - Remove the now empty `$source` directory

-To include hidden files and directories, rename the file accordingly during the template substitution section.
+To include hidden files, rename the file accordingly during the template substitution section.
 They aren't included to allow for `.gitkeep` and `.gitignore` files to work properly, and to ensure they are easily visible in the template directories.